cronologic-de/ug_timetaggermodule/source/hardware.rst

     When connected to 3.3 V, the firmware is only loaded once at power-up.

 **PERST_n**
-    3.3V CMOS input.
+    Single-ended 3.3V CMOS input.

     Reset the PCIe core of the FPGA.

-    In a PCIe_CEM system this should be connected to the corresponding signal from the edge connector.
+    In a PCIe_CEM system, this should be connected to the corresponding signal from the edge connector.
 In an embedded system the requirements can vary, but it could be controlled my a microcontroller output.